jacksonvw/jacksonvw/README.md

 When I'm not writing and coding, you can find me working on graphic design projects.
 I have a decade of experience in branding, publication design, digital prepress, and motion graphics.
 I like to create visually engaging designs that are as effective as they are beautiful.

-I also like retro handhelds and SBCs, old school RPGs, Archie comic books, and learning about game design.
+I also like retro handhelds and SBCs, old school RPGs, and Archie comic books.

 Website: [https://jacksonv.com](https://jacksonv.com)
 Twitter: [@itsjackson](https://twitter.com/itsjackson)